 Brooks Notch thermal shell, wind-resistant front panels

 The Brooks Notch Thermal Hoodie is built around a single performance principle: keep you moving in cold weather without creating the sweat-chill cycle that ends winter runs early.
 The Notch thermal shell fabric is a brushed-interior knit that traps body heat during warm-up, then evacuates moisture as your effort intensifies.
-Wind-resistant panels across the chest and shoulders block the cold air that hits you hardest during running — the front of your torso and upper arms — while the back panels use a lighter, more breathable fabric to release heat during sustained effort.
+Wind-resistant panels across the chest and shoulders block the cold air that hits you hardest during running, the front of your torso and upper arms — while the back panels use a lighter, more breathable fabric to release heat during sustained effort.
 This asymmetric construction is the right approach for running, where your front face is into the wind and your back generates the most heat.

 The integrated hoodie is the feature that elevates the Notch above competing thermal jackets.
-A low-profile hood that stays put during running — not flapping, not falling back — adds meaningful cold protection for the neck and head without the bulk of a separate headwear layer.
+A low-profile hood that stays put during running, not flapping, not falling back — adds meaningful cold protection for the neck and head without the bulk of a separate headwear layer.
 It fits cleanly under a beanie when temperatures drop below the jacket's lower threshold.
 The fit is athletic without being restrictive: you get full range of arm motion during stride without the jacket bunching or riding up during long runs.

 Two zippered hand pockets sit above the hip seam at a height that doesn't interfere with running form or waistband placement for shorts and tights.
-The main zipper has a garage at the top to prevent chin chafe during long efforts — a detail that separates running-specific jackets from adapted casual wear.
+The main zipper has a garage at the top to prevent chin chafe during long efforts, a detail that separates running-specific jackets from adapted casual wear.
 Reflective elements on the chest and back improve visibility during pre-dawn and post-sunset winter runs when daylight is limited.
 Brooks' manufacturing quality is consistent throughout: even seams, reliable hardware, and stitching that holds up across hundreds of wash cycles.

 At $180, the Notch Thermal Hoodie is the premium thermal jacket choice, priced above base models but below the $250+ range of waterproof softshell alternatives.
 The trade-off is that it handles temperatures from about 15°F to 45°F effectively but is not a waterproof option — in sustained precipitation, you need a waterproof shell over it.
-For cold, dry training days that represent the majority of winter running conditions, the Notch is the most capable thermal jacket we tested.
+For cold, dry training days that represent the majority of winter running conditions, the Notch is the most capable thermal jacket in this comparison.
 Pair it with our recommended trail running shoes for complete cold-weather trail performance.

 Pros